Brian Sumner, MD

-Cardiology fellowships traditionally are a pathway exclusively available for internal medicine graduates as a 3-year fellowship.
+Cardiology fellowships traditionally are a pathway exclusively available for internal medicine graduates as a three-year fellowship.
 However, within emergency medicine, there has been a growing interest in this field.
 Furthermore, cardiovascular emergencies are an important and common problem in emergency medicine, and while emergency physicians are familiar with and have expertise in cardiovascular emergencies, there remains a gap of knowledge compared to traditionally trained cardiologists.
 In the early 2000s, cardiovascular emergency fellowships were developed to address this gap.
-There are currently 3 fellowship opportunities available.
-These fellowships are currently not accredited by the ACGME and there is no board certification.
+There are currently two fellowship opportunities available.
+These fellowships are currently not accredited by the ACGME, and there is no board certification.

 Why residents choose to follow this career path

-Residents have chosen this career path to develop an academic niche, to further expand echocardiography skills, to become researchers, and to serve as EM/cardiology liaisons or directors of clinical decision, observation, or chest pain units.
+Residents have chosen this career path to develop an academic niche, further expand echocardiography skills, become researchers, and serve as EM/cardiology liaisons or directors of clinical decision, observation, or chest pain units.